ryanstemkoski/divi-child/README.md

 2. Upload the Divi-Child theme to your wp-content/themes.
 3. Navigate inside your Wordpress administration panel to Appearance > Themes and activate the Divi Child theme.

 That is all.
 Once activated, make any changes or customizations to CSS or other physical theme elements happen within the Divi Child theme and you should be good to go!
+For more information visit http://ziplineinteractive.com/blog/blank-divi-child-theme/.